'Sign On And Take Part In Something Real': Inside The Dark, Lucrative World Of Russian 'Trash-Streaming'

 For Vasilyenko, it's been a win-win deal.
 He can have fun with friends without venturing out, and viewers pay him for it.
 The 34-year-old streams as German Yagodka, the name he used as a porn actor and during his stint as a contestant on the TV show Dom 2, Russia's Big Brother equivalent.
 On a good day, he says he makes 8,000 rubles on YouTube, half a supermarket cashier's monthly wage, despite having a mere 4,500 subscribers.

-The pioneers of trash-streaming include a Russian gamer called VJ Link, who in 2013 invited a hairdresser to his apartment and kept his livestream rolling when her husband stormed in and assaulted him for allegedly harassing his wife.
+The pioneers of trash-streaming include a Russian gamer called VJ Link.
+In 2013, he invited a hairdresser to his apartment and kept his livestream rolling when her husband stormed in and assaulted the YouTuber for allegedly harassing his wife.
 VJ Link was accused of staging the scene, but he was credited for helping spawn a new genre.

 "This is just a line of work.
 People do it for money," VJ Link, whose real name is Kirill Zyryanov, told RFE/RL.
 "And ultimately the masses like it.
 Where there's demand, there's supply."